mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 > - Allocation contexts are smaller regions of a given heap segment that are each dedicated for use by a given thread.
 On a single-processor (meaning 1 logical processor) machine, a single context is used, which is the generation 0 allocation context.
 > - The Allocation quantum is the size of memory that the allocator allocates each time it needs more memory, in order to perform object allocations within an allocation context.
 The allocation is typically 8k and the average size of managed objects are around 35 bytes, enabling a single allocation quantum to be used for many object allocations.

 This shows how is is possible for the .NET GC to make allocating an object (or memory) such a cheap operation.
-Because of all the work that is has done in the background, the majority of the time an  object allocation happens, it is just a case of incrementing a pointer by the number of bytes needed to hold the new object.
-This is what the code in the first 1/2 of the `AllocateObject(..)` function (above) is doing, it's bumping up the free-space pointer (`acontext->alloc_ptr`) and giving out a pointer to the newly created space in memory.
+Because of all the work that it has done in the background, the majority of the time an  object allocation happens, it is just a case of incrementing a pointer by the number of bytes needed to hold the new object.
+This is what the code in the first half of the `AllocateObject(..)` function (above) is doing, it's bumping up the free-space pointer (`acontext->alloc_ptr`) and giving out a pointer to the newly created space in memory.

 It's only when the current **allocation context** doesn't have enough space that things get more complicated and potentially more expensive.
 At this point `GCHeap::GetGCHeap()->Alloc(..)` is called which may in turn trigger a GC collection before a new allocation context can be provided.

-Finally, it's worth looking at the goals that the allocator is designed to achieve, again from the BOTR:
+Finally, it's worth looking at the goals that the allocator was designed to achieve, again from the BOTR:

 > - **Triggering a GC when appropriate:** The allocator triggers a GC when the allocation budget (a threshold set by the collector) is exceeded or when the allocator can no longer allocate on a given segment.
 The allocation budget and managed segments are discussed in more detail later.
 - **Preserving object locality:** Objects allocated together on the same heap segment will be stored at virtual addresses close to each other.